StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 ### Following a value backwards through assembly
 One way to find the location of a specific value is to trace related values backwards through the assembly to find where they came from.
 This might lead to the value you are looking for.

 To demonstrate, let's find the place in code that determines how many hitpoints (HP) a certain healing item will heal your character.
-In-game, explore the dungeon floor until you find a blue berry, called an Oran Berry.
-You may not necessarily find one on the floor you're on; if you've explored the floor and found nothing, look for a staircase to proceed to the next floor and continue the search.
+In-game, explore the dungeon until you find a blue berry on the floor, called an Oran Berry.
+You might not find one on the floor you're on; if you've explored the floor and found nothing, look for a staircase to proceed to the next floor and continue the search.
 >![](/assets/img/reverse-engineering/oran-berry.png)<br>
->An Oran Berry on the ground just to the top right of the player
+>An Oran Berry on the ground to the top right of the player

 Once you find an Oran Berry, walk over it to pick it up.
 The berry heals 100 HP (up to your max HP), and our goal in this demonstration is to change the berry to heal only 10 HP.
-This requires knowing where the value of 100 is stored within the game's code.
+This requires knowing where the value 100 is stored within the game's code.

 You'll need to have low HP to observe how much the berry heals, so use the command `w/1 0x200419E 1` in the debugger console to set your HP to 1.
 Press B to open the menu, and go to Items to see the Oran Berry in your inventory.
 Make a save state so you can come back to this point, as you'll be repeatedly eating the berry to debug what happens in code when you eat it.
 Once you've made a save state, select the berry and eat it, which will heal all of the player's HP.
 >![](/assets/img/reverse-engineering/oran-berry-normal.png)<br>